JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 those designs.
 In particular, we identified missing features of current system software required for the evolution of in situ workflows toward exascale and how system software innovations can help address those challenges.
-Matthieu Dreher presented a concept paper at the SC17 ISAV workshop on these topics.
+Matthieu Dreher presented a concept paper at the SC17 ISAV workshop~\cite{dreher_isav17} on these topics.

 ## Visits and meetings